-Please note that these are time-sensitive programs.
+Please note that these are time-sensitive courses.
 The information is current as of March 02, 2021.
-These programs may not be available if you’re reading this at a future date.
+These courses may not be available if you’re reading this at a future date.

 Train and Recruit 373 PSWs

-There is another provincially funded program of smaller magnitude than the one mentioned above.
+There is another provincially funded program of a smaller magnitude than the one mentioned above.

-Under this program, 373 students will be able to get free training and subsequent recruitment.
+Under this innovative training program, 373 students will be able to get free training and subsequent recruitment.